Pandemic: Economic consequences

+An empty Johor–Singapore Causeway (facing Johor Bahru) during the Covid-19 pandemic.
+Pre-pandemic this road supported 350,000 international daily passenger journeys.

 The COVID-19 pandemic is expected to have a profound negative effect on the global economy, potentially for years to come, with substantial drops in GDP accompanied by increases in unemployment noted around the world.
 The slowdown of economic activity early in the COVID-19 pandemic had a profound effect on emissions of pollutants and greenhouse gases.
 Analysis of ice cores taken from the Swiss Alps has revealed a reduction in atmospheric lead pollution over a four-year period corresponding to the years 1349 to 1353 (when the Black Death was ravaging Europe), indicating a reduction in mining and economic activity generally.